osohq/oso-nest-doc-mgmt/README.md

 ### Read Access is Now Authorized for Users *and* Guests

-After nest has recompiled the code and restarted itself, _unauthenticated_ access won't be blocked.
+After nest has recompiled code and restarted itself, _unauthenticated_ access won't be blocked.
 Instead, the [`OsoInstance`](./src/oso/oso-instance.ts) and [`OsoGuard`](./src/oso/oso.guard.ts) will determine what is authorized based on the rules in [root.polar](./src/oso/root.polar) and [policy.polar](./src/oso/policy.polar).

-Access to the following URLs without valid credentials will be allowed:
+Access to the following URLs without valid credentials *is* allowed:

     curl http://localhost:3000/document
     curl http://localhost:3000/document/1

 ### Write Access is Unauthorized for Guests

-Access to creating a new document will be denied unless the user presents valid credentials.
+Access to creating a new document is denied unless the user presents valid credentials.
 A POST to `/document/create` without valid credentials:

     curl -X POST http://localhost:3000/document/create